8DUINOide/ARDUINO-PROJECTS/README.md

 Dependencies:
 	#include <Servo.h>
 	#include <NewPing.h>

+Project 9:
+	This project is a 1 segment LED Display, that outputs the numbers from 1 to 9

+Files:
+	PAZ_Arduino-Based 1 segment LED Display.ino
+	Schematic Diagram for 1 segment LED Display

+Dependencies:
+	No libraries included

 Contributing:
 	If you would like to contribute to any of these projects, you can do the following:
 	Forking the repository, Creating an issue, Submitting a pull request,or Contributing to documentation.